-Note: Deer hybrids are extremely common.
-A variety of deer hybrid zones exist around the world.
+Note: Deer hybrids are extremely common, and a variety of deer hybrid zones exist around the world.

 Red Deer (Cervus elaphus), known also as an Elk or Wapiti in North America|